binocarlos/cli-streams/README.md

 cli-streams
 ===========

-A duplex stream of process.stdin/stdout or filestreams depending on cli options
+A pair of streams - process.stdin/stdout or filestreams depending on cli option overrides

 ## installation